Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Vegetables: carrots, pumpkin, potatoes,

-Tips for Feeding a Dog with Pancreatitis
+Practical Tips for Feeding a Dog with Pancreatitis

 You should be cautious when introducing new foods or changing the diet of a dog prone to pancreatitis.